Social Media Icons

 • I love all things UK.
 I recently did the Ancestry.com DNA test and found my ethnicity is 71% England and Wales and 29% Ireland and Scotland, so that explains that.

 I realize that my political views probably differ from most of the kind folks who comment on my blog.
 There have been times when I have felt uncomfortable and unwelcome while reading some blogs whose authors express negative feelings about conservatives.
 I was actually scolded by one blogger for simply stating that my beliefs differed from hers.
 I am determined that no one ever feels that way while reading my blog.
 You have a right to feel the way you do just as much as I do.
-I plan to continue to blog about my creative ventures, so this page is the only place on my blog where you will find my political beliefs.

 If you've stuck with me this far, thanks for reading!

-9 comments :
+11 comments :

 1. What a wonderful bio of you and yours!
 I am a Chopin which goes back to France and Switzerland.
 I am 97% European!
 Mother's family goes back to Germany so there is some of that but mostly Pennsylvania Dutch.
 We have been retired for 21 years now.
 We share the same beliefs!
 Go Trump!